halex5000/ld-articles/AWS Cognito/Targeted Experiences with LaunchDarkly and AWS Cognito.md

 ![the pricing page as displayed for a professional developer](example-pricing-page.png)

 The application itself is full-stack JavaScript built using a combination of client-side rendering integrated with the [LaunchDarkly JavaScript client SDK](https://docs.launchdarkly.com/sdk/client-side/javascript) and server-side rendering using the [LaunchDarkly Node.js SDK (server-side)](https://docs.launchdarkly.com/sdk/server-side/node-js).
-The application itself is built using the [Astro framework](https://astro.build) and uses the [[Amazon Cognito Identity SDK for JavaScript](https://www.npmjs.com/package/amazon-cognito-identity-js#amazon-cognito-identity-sdk-for-javascript)](https://www.npmjs.com/package/amazon-cognito-identity-js) that is part of AWS Amplify.
+It is built using the [Astro framework](https://astro.build) and uses the [Amazon Cognito Identity SDK for JavaScript](https://www.npmjs.com/package/amazon-cognito-identity-js) that is part of AWS Amplify.

-With all that being said, you can apply the same general principles to integrate Cognito with LaunchDarkly using whatever tools and technologies you choose.
+With all that being said, you can apply the same general principles to integrate Cognito with LaunchDarkly using whatever language, tools and technologies you choose.
 Just select the [appropriate SDK](https://launchdarkly.com/features/sdk/).

 ### The Cognito User Pool